Schachte/Neovim-Config/README.md

 Run `so %` to source the config then `:PlugInstall` to install the plugins.

 ### High-Level Support
-- Java compilation support and highlighting
-- Gruvbox theme
+- Mirage theme
 - Nerd-tree for file exploration
-- Auto-close brackets
-- Indent guides
 - cntrlp for quick file search
-- multi-language support
+- golang support via vim-go